 Distributed Generation Network Unavailability Rebate scheme payments will be calculated by the DNO Party on an annual basis (1st April - 31st March) and payments made shortly after the end of each year.
 This payment is automatic and does not need to be claimed by the generation customer.
 The de minimis level of rebate is £5 (and below that amount no payment will be made).

-Part 4 – Transitional Protection for Customers affected by BSC Modification P272
+Part 4 – Transitional Protection for Customers affected by BSC Modification P432 or MHHS

-This Part 4 sets out the transitional protection for Customers who may be affected by BSC Modification P272, being demand Customers in Profile Class (PC) 5-8 which are required to become half-hourly settled (where capable metering has been installed).
+This Part 4 sets out the transitional protection for Customers who may be affected by BSC Modification P432 , being Customers with CT metering which are required to become half-hourly settled or any other CT Metering Points catered for by MHHS..

 This Part 4 forms part of the CDCM, but also applies to IDNO Parties and to DNO Parties acting outside of their distribution services area.